September-October 2014

 Dickinson Wright Attorney Named to Defense Research Institute Committee

 DETROIT — Dickinson Wright PLLC attorney Michelle L. Alamo has been appointed vice chair of the Defense Research Institute’s Intellectual Property Committee.
-She previously served as the committee’s 2014 program chair.
-Alamo is a member in the firm’s Detroit office where she focuses on intellectual property and patent litigation, commercial & business litigation, and eDiscovery. […]
+She previously served as the committee’s 2014 program […]

 -